mukuldaroch/nvim_config/README.md

 This repository contains my personal Neovim configuration.
 It aims to provide a streamlined and efficient development environment with a focus on clean looks and minimal plugins(e.g., LSP, code completion, syntax highlighting, etc.).
 ## Installation

-For Installation : Run this command in nvim Directory
+For Installation : Run this command in .config Directory

 ```bash
 git clone https://github.com/Mukul-daroch/nvim_config.git